feiyu2016/5555Feed/README.md

 - Fix all imports (remove dotASTERIX's)
 - Clean up field names in all .java
 - Clean up / add comments in all .java/.xml
-- Pass activity to classes instead of application
 - Parser should handle atom-feeds